yusufkarakaya/yusufkarakaya/README.md

 # Yusuf Karakaya

-**Frontend Web Developer**
+**Full-Stack Developer**
 📍 Temecula, California, USA

 ---

 I'm passionate about web development and always eager to collaborate on exciting projects.
-I focus primarily on Frontend Web Development with React and Next.js but also have experience with backend and databases.
+As a full-stack developer, I work primarily with front-end technologies like React and Next.js, and I also have solid experience with back-end and databases.
 Feel free to reach out if you’re interested in working together!

 ## Skills